 Cyber Risk Management Platform FAQs

 A cyber risk management platform is a software solution that helps organizations continuously identify, measure, and reduce cyber risk across their entire digital ecosystem.
-Unlike traditional security tools, these platforms unify external attack surface management, cyber threat intelligence, and governance reporting into one system.
-This gives enterprises a single, reliable way to see where exposures exist, understand their potential business impact, and take action to reduce risk.
+Unlike traditional security tools, these platforms unify external attack surface management, cyber threat intelligence, and governance reporting into one system — giving enterprises a single, reliable way to see where exposures exist, understand their business impact, and take action to reduce risk.
+Bitsight pioneered this category in 2011 and now monitors over 65,000 organizations worldwide, providing a trusted, outside-in view of cyber risk posture.

 Global enterprises need cyber risk analytics because their attack surfaces and vendor ecosystems are too large and complex to manage manually.
 Analytics provide the evidence-based insights leaders need to: